zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_cpc.rst

 activation_profile_name
   The name of the reset activation profile to be used when activating the CPC in the classic operational mode, for :literal:`state=active`.
 This parameter is ignored when the CPC is in classic mode and was already active, and when the CPC is in DPM mode.

-  Default: The reset activation profile specified in the 'next-activation-profile-name' property of the CPC.
+  Default: The reset activation profile specified in the 'next\-activation\-profile\-name' property of the CPC.

   This parameter is not allowed for the other :literal:`state` values.